e2e-boilerplate/utils/README.md

         npm run clone ---username=your_github_org_or_username

 ## Warning
-:warning: Using this on a GitHub username or orgname that has large number of repositories could max out your disk space.
+Using this on a GitHub username or orgname that has large number of repositories could max out your disk space.